axeluhl/sailing-analytics/wiki/info/landscape/aws-automation.md

 sudo service httpd reload
 </pre>

-## 3. Load Balancer configuration
+### 3. Load Balancer configuration

 To reach the SAP instance by a specific URL (e.g. wcsantander2017.sapsailing.com), follow these steps:

-- Create target group with
+- Create target group with name "S-dedicated-wcsantander2017"
+- Create rule within HTTPS listener of load balancer.
+Enter "wcsantander2017.sapsailing.com" as a host name matching rule.
+Choose target group created in step one.
+- Configure the health check of the target group
+- Register instance within the target group

+[image2]

+### AWS Command Line Interface